akka/akka/akka-docs/scala/fsm.rst

 ----------------------

-The result of any :obj:`stateFunction` must be a definition of the next state unless terminating the FSM, which is described in `Termination`_.
+The result of any :obj:`stateFunction` must be a definition of the next state unless terminating the FSM, which is described in `Termination from Inside`_.
 The state definition can either be the current state, as described by the :func:`stay` directive, or it is a different state as given by :func:`goto(state)`.
 The resulting object allows further qualification by way of the modifiers described in the following:

 :meth:`forMax(duration)`
   This modifier sets a state timeout on the next state.
 This means that a timer